crimx/create-react-typescript-sass-webextension/README.md

   - Edit `config/fake-env/fake-ajax` to fake ajax calls.
 - `yarn test` for Jest testing.
   - `yarn test --coverage` to show coverage.
-  - `jest-webextension-mock` is included, though it's not a complete mock.
+  - `sinon-chrome` is included, and typings are all set up.
 - `yarn build` for full build.
   - Outputs for Chrome and Firefox are generated in `build` directory, respectively.
   - Run `yarn release` before building to get the updated version number.